simonp0420/PSSFSS.jl/docs/src/examples.md

 the entire unit cell, and the unit cell for sheets 2 and 4 are not square.
 Since the periodicity of the sheets in the structure varies from sheet to sheet, higher order Floquet modes common to neighboring sheets cannot be defined, so we are forced to use only the dominant (0,0) modes which are independent of the periodicity.
-This limitation is removed in a later example.
+This limitation is removed in the next example.
 Meanwhile, it is of interest to note that their high-accuracy runs required 10 hours for CST and 19 hours for COMSOL on large engineering workstations versus about 22 seconds for PSSFSS on my desktop machine.